murof-net/backend/README.md

 - [x] connection with neo4j
 - [x] Development bash script (also for frontend)
 - [x] JWT authentication
+- [ ] update startup to use neo4j desktop DBMS instead of systemctl
 - [ ] first basic endpoint for sveltekit front-end request
 - [ ] unit tests (with `pytest`?)
 - [ ] api setup and documentation